What is a Python toolbox

-Python toolboxes are geoprocessing toolboxes that are created entirely in Python.
-A Python toolbox and the tools contained within look, act, and work just like toolboxes and tools created in any other way.
+Python toolboxes are geoprocessing toolboxes that are created in Python.
+A Python toolbox and its tools look, act, and work the same way as other toolboxes and tools created in any other way.
 A Python toolbox is a Python file with a .pyt extension that defines a toolbox and one or more tools.

-Once created, tools in a Python toolbox provide many advantages:
+Once created, tools in a Python toolbox provide the following:

-- A script tool that you create is an integral part of geoprocessing, just like a system tool—you can open it from the Catalog pane, use it in ModelBuilder and the Python window, and call it from another script.
+• A script tool that you create is an integral part of geoprocessing in the same way as a system tool—you can open it from the Catalog pane, use it in ModelBuilder and the Python window, and call it from another script.

-- When the script is run as a script tool, arcpy is fully aware of the application it was called from.
-Settings made in the application, such as arcpy.env.overwriteOutput and arcpy.env.scratchWorkspace, are available from ArcPy in your script tool.
+• When the script is run as a script tool, ArcPy is aware of the application it was called from.
+Settings made in the application, such as arcpy.env.overwriteOutput and arcpy.env.scratchWorkspace, are available from ArcPy in the script tool.

 Create a Python toolbox

-A Python toolbox can be created by right-clicking the folder in which you want to create the toolbox and clicking New > Python Toolbox.
+To create a Python toolbox, right-click the folder where you want to create the toolbox and click New > Python Toolbox.

-Initially, the Python toolbox will include a Python class named Toolbox that defines characteristics of the toolbox and a second Python class named Tool that provides a stubbed-out geoprocessing tool.
+Initially, the Python toolbox includes a Python class named Toolbox that defines characteristics of the toolbox and a Python class named Tool that provides a stubbed-out geoprocessing tool.

 Get started

-The following is a working example of a Python toolbox containing a single tool.
+The example below is of a Python toolbox containing a single tool.
 The tool, named CalculateSinuosity, adds a field and calculates the sinuosity of the feature—the sinuosity being a measure of how a line bends.

 Note:

-To use this tool, copy and paste the sample code into any Python integrated development environment (IDE), or even Notepad, and save the file with a .pyt extension.
+To use this tool, copy the sample code into a Python integrated development environment (IDE), or Notepad, and save the file with a .pyt extension.

 import arcpy